 - Also, prevent the soggy conditions of soil at all costs.

 - You can refill the hormone solution every 3-5 days or sooner if it becomes murky.

 Philodendron Ring of Fire vs. Jungle Boogie vs. Crocodile vs. Caramel

-Philodendron Ring of Fire shows similarities and resemblances to several varieties of Philodendrons, such as jungle boogie, golden crocodile, and caramel.
+Philodendron Ring of Fire is similar to several varieties of Philodendrons, such as Jungle Boogie, Golden Crocodile, and Caramel.

-Generally, a leaf shape is similar in all four, with serrated leaf margins that point outwards like teeth.
+Generally, the leaf shape is similar in all four, with serrated leaf margins that flare outwards like teeth.

-Take a look at the table below to learn about the differences between these Philodendron varieties.
+Look at the table below to learn about the differences between Philodendron varieties.